Table of Contents

 It depends on the account's Next Bill Date and billing settings.

-1. If the Next Bill Date is today: If the payment brings the account out of delinquency and back to Active, billing will run normally as long as Daily Billing is enabled.
+1. If the Next Bill Date is today: If the payment brings the account out of delinquency and back to Active, billing runs normally as long as Daily Billing is enabled.
+The invoice is not created immediately when the account becomes active; it is created the next time billing runs.

-2. If the Next Bill Date is in the past: If the account’s Bill Day is today, but the Next Bill Date is already in the past, Sonar moves the Next Bill Date to the next month.
+2. If the Next Bill Date is in the past: If the Bill Day is today but the Next Bill Date is already in the past, Sonar moves the Next Bill Date to the next month.
 No invoice is created for the current month.
+For example, if the Next Bill Date was 10/17/2023, the Bill Day is the 17th, and payment is made today, the Next Bill Date moves to 11/17/2023.

 3. If prorated account status changes are enabled: If the payment changes the account back to Active, Sonar may create prorated transactions.
 These transactions are not invoiced immediately.